rafaco/InAppDevTools/README.md

 ### About the author

 I'm a Senior Software Engineer who has always been working on proprietary software around Spain and UK.
-This is my first open source contribution and I'm looking forward to create a small community around.
+I started this project as a personal tool to support my daily duties but I realise it could be interesting for other Android developers.
+After 2 years of overnight coding fun, I've left my work position to make it flexible and polished for everyone joy.
+I hope to publish a fully functional version before Christmas 2019.

-I started this project as a playground to learn Android, then it become a personal tool to support my daily duties and then I realise it could be interesting for every Android developer.
-After 2 years of overnight coding fun, I've left a permanent work position to make it flexible and polished for everyone joy.
-I hope to publish a fully functional version at the end of this summer (2019).
+This is my first open source project and I'm looking forward to create a small community around.
+Please feel free to correct me, give me any advise or pointing me in the right direction.

 ## Thanks <a name="thanks"/>
 - To [@whataa](https://github.com/whataa) for [pandora](https://github.com/whataa/pandora): library used for storage and view inspector.